shichaog/MeloVC/README_en.md

   **MeloVC** is a text-to-speech (TTS) project modified from [MeloTTS](https://github.com/myshell-ai/MeloTTS) , focusing on high-quality bilingual **(Chinese-English)** speech synthesis.
 It implements zero-shot voice cloning through **Speaker Embedding** technology.
   Unlike the original MeloTTS, this project no longer uses `speaker_id`.
 Instead, it controls the timbre and style of the generated speech by extracting a speaker embedding (voiceprint) from any given reference audio clip.

+### [v2] - 2025-08-15
+#### Added
+- Fundamental Frequency (F0) Control: Added the Harvest algorithm for more robust F0 extraction.
+- Upgraded Vocoder: The HiFi-GAN vocoder has been upgraded to NSF-HIFIGAN for higher-quality audio synthesis.
+- Pre-trained Model Release: The V2 pre-trained model is now open-sourced on HuggingFace.

   ## ✨ Key Features
   - **High-Quality Speech Synthesis:** All models are trained at a 44.1kHz sampling rate, delivering a clear, natural auditory experience with superior audio quality.
   - **Focused Language Support:** This project specializes in Chinese and English, removing support for other languages to simplify the model architecture.